blackboard/anthologydevdocs/docs/archive/b2/resources/java11-faq.md

 3. **Will I have to upgrade any of the jars or libraries bundled with my B2 for Java 11?**

    - All jars and libraries will require an upgrade.
-If the B2 libraries and jars are not compatible with the Java 11 runtime used by Blackboard Learn, an upgrade is required.
+If the B2 libraries and jars are not compatible with the Java 11 runtime used by Blackboard LMS, an upgrade is required.
 For example, some parts of Spring 4.5 are not compatible with Java 11.
 If the B2 is dependent on Spring 4.5, an update will be required to ensure compatibility with Java 11 (Spring 5.1.x).

-4. **Can I reference the 3rd party libraries or jars that are bundled with the Blackboard Learn for my B2?**
+4. **Can I reference the 3rd party libraries or jars that are bundled with the Blackboard LMS for my B2?**

    - Blackboard strongly recommends NOT referencing 3rd party libraries and jars, because Blackboard may be required to upgrade libraries or jars bundled within Learn for various reasons including security updates.
 These upgrades may deprecate or eliminate certain methods or classes breaking B2 dependencies.
 To prevent this, Blackboard recommends that a B2 includes its own copies of dependent jars.

 5. **Does installer detect JDK version (i.e. did Blackboard update to detect/require Java 11)?**

-   - Yes, the Blackboard installer is updated with logic to detect the minimum version of the JDK11 runtime supported by the Blackboard Learn build place.
+   - Yes, the Blackboard installer is updated with logic to detect the minimum version of the JDK11 runtime supported by the Blackboard LMS build place.

 6. **Will B2 developers or Self Hosted system administrators need to make environment changes?**